nullstone-modules/aws-fargate/README.md

 # aws-fargate

-Nullstone Block standing up an AWS Fargate cluster with service discovery and execution role ready for launching container services.
+This is a nullstone module to create an AWS Fargate cluster.
+This module comes with a `deployers` IAM group that has privileges to perform deployments.

 ## Security & Compliance